Ubaid-The-Data-Scientist/Pizza-Sales-PowerBI-Dashboard/README.md

 1. How many customers do we have each day?
 Are there any peak hours?<br>
 2. How many pizzas are typically in an order?
 Do we have any bestsellers?<br>
 3. How much money did we make this year?
 Can we identify any seasonality in the sales?<br>
-4. Are there any pizzas we should take off the menu, or any promotions we could leverage.<br><br>
+4. Are there any pizzas we should take off the menu, or any promotions we could leverage?<br><br>

 ### **What Was Done:**<br>
 With the aid of a robust multi-table pizza sales dataset sourced from Maven Playground, comprising approximately 50,000 records, I successfully crafted an intuitive and comprehensive dashboard using Power BI.